ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Enable Autotuning</strong></td>
    <td>

-Allows tuning without entering AUTOTUNE mode. ie place vehicle in LOITER/AUTO with stick mixing enabled, and can autotune while vehicle is loitering by using sticks.
+Allows tuning without entering AUTOTUNE mode. (i.e. place the vehicle in LOITER/AUTO with stick mixing enabled, and can autotune while the vehicle is loitering by using sticks.)

 .. raw:: html